datafaker-net/datafaker/docs/documentation/formats.md

 Since version 1.2.0 of Datafaker it's possible to export generated data to a file format of your choice.

-The currently support file formats are:
+The currently supported file formats are:

 * CSV
 * JSON